Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: Introduction

-{\bf Related Work.} FT graph spanners have been subject to intensive study through works like \cite{chechik2009fault,DK11,bodwin2021optimal,bodwin2025lightedgefaulttolerant,petruschka2023colorfaulttolerantspanners} which push for optimal size bounds and stretch factors under different constraints.
-Naturally, there exists a tradeoff between the maximum size bound of an FT spanner and the amount of stretch for approximating distances.
-The question of optimal-sized VFT spanners has been settled, first in \cite{bodwin2018optimal} (for a fixed sketch) and then in \cite{bodwin19trivial}, $O(f^{1-1/k}n^{1+1/k})$ for stretch $2k-1$.
-For EFT spanners, the best known size lower bound is $\Omega(f^{1/2-1/(2k)}n^{1+1/k}+fn)$ \cite{bodwin2018optimal}.
+{ \bf Related Work.} FT graph spanners have been subject to intensive study, such as \cite{chechik2009fault,DK11,bodwin2021optimal,bodwin2025lightedgefaulttolerant,petruschka2025color}, which push for optimal size bounds and stretch factors under different constraints.
+The question of optimal-sized VFT spanners has been settled, first in \cite{bodwin2018optimal} (for a fixed stretch) and then in \cite{bodwin19trivial}, achieving $O(f^{1-1/k}n^{1+1/k})$ for stretch $2k-1$.
+For EFT spanners, the best known lower bound on the size is $\Omega(f^{1/2-1/(2k)}n^{1+1/k}+fn)$ \cite{bodwin2018optimal}.
 For odd $k$, a matching upper bound was obtained, up to polynomial in $k$.
 For even $k$, the upper bound is $O(k^2f^{1/2}n^{1+1/k}+fkn)$, leaving a gap of $k^2f^{1/(2k)}$.
-Recent efforts have been devoted to optimal-time constructions of optimized-sized FT spanners \cite{bodwin2021optimal,dinitz2020efficient,partervft}. \cite{dinitz2020efficient} first developed a polynomial-time algorithm at the expense of a factor of $k$ in the size, which was further removed by \cite{bodwin2021optimal}.
-Optimal-time $\widetilde{O}(m)$ was achieved by \cite{partervft} based on a novel FT clustering approach.
-Adapting from the FT clustering, our method inherits its local computation, which is friendly to parallel and distributed computing.
-Unlike graph spanners, the literature on hyperspanners is scarce, with only a few known prior work \cite{oko2023nearly,pathak2024hypergraph,goranci2025fully}. \cite{oko2023nearly,goranci2025fully} adopted the associated graph idea to compute hyperspanners for spectral sparsfication while \cite{pathak2024hypergraph} empirically studied how to minimize the number of hyperedges when mapping spanner edges in an associated graph to hyperedges.
+Recent efforts have been devoted to optimal-time constructions of optimal-sized FT spanners \cite{bodwin2021optimal,dinitz2020efficient,partervft}.
+Dinitz and Robelle \cite{dinitz2020efficient} first developed a polynomial-time algorithm at the expense of a factor of $k$ in the size, which was further removed by Bodwin et al. \cite{bodwin2021optimal}.
+Optimal-time $\widetilde{O}(m)$ was achieved by Parter \cite{partervft} based on a novel FT clustering approach.
+Similar to \cite{partervft}, our method enjoys fast runtime and local computation, which is friendly to parallel and distributed computing.
+Unlike graph spanners, the literature on hyperspanners is scarce, with only a few known prior work \cite{oko2023nearly,pathak2024hypergraph,goranci2025fully}. \cite{oko2023nearly,goranci2025fully} adopted the associated graph idea to compute hyperspanners for spectral sparsfication while \cite{pathak2024hypergraph} empirically studied minimizing the number of hyperedges when mapping spanner edges of an associated graph to hyperedges.